Icinga/icinga2/doc/10-icinga-template-library.md

 ### <a id="plugin-check-command-apt"></a> apt

-The plugin [apt](https://www.monitoring-plugins.org/doc/index.html) checks for software updates on systems that use gackage management systems based on the apt-get(8) command found in Debian based systems.
+The plugin [apt](https://www.monitoring-plugins.org/doc/index.html) checks for software updates on systems that use package management systems based on the apt-get(8) command found in Debian based systems.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):